-Taken in conjunction with MU 547 (Thesis Presentations).
+Taken in conjunction with MU 547.
 Requires completion of an approved research or clinical project, and a written thesis.
 Requires adherence to SMWC Thesis Preparation Guidelines and correct use of APA style.
 Prerequisite: MU 590.

-MU 644 Advanced Improvisation II (1 - 3)
+MU 644 Advanced Improvisation II (1-3)

-Further develops improvisation and therapeutic skills by building upon work accomplished in MU 544 (Advanced Improvisation and Composition for Music Therapy).
+Further develops improvisation and therapeutic skills by building upon work accomplished in MU 544.
 Large group experiences will facilitate music skill development, and develop the resources to resolve musical and clinical issues.
-Small group experiences will explore group dynamics that occur in therapeutic improvisation groups, develop the person relationship to music and integrate these experiences into music therapy work.
+Small group experiences will explore group dynamics that occur in therapeutic improvisation groups, develop the personal relationship to music, and integrate these experiences into music therapy work.
 Offered as needed.
 Prerequisite: MU 544 or consent of instructor.